-This summer of 2016, I’m thrilled to be a newly minted MFA grad, with a thesis that is my new novel “No One Runs in the Country” which is about a young woman who’s trying to get it together in her new job as greenhouse manager at a farm that grows veggies for the local market.
+I’m just back from Tampa, where I met new contacts at the huge AWP writer’s convention and book fair.
+I have lots of stories to submit, and my novel, No one Runs in the Country needs a home.
+It’s about a young woman who’s trying to get it together in her new job as greenhouse manager at a farm that grows veggies for the local market.
 She falls for Zach, the cattle farmer next door, but she is also attracted to Vlado the Russian field manager who makes fun of everything except his ability to talk to trees.
 When she tries to find her long lost Dad, her mom is no help.
 She’s been hiding postcards from him for years.

 “A Good Session” in Persimmon Tree is about what happens when Jehovah’s Witnesses come to the door of an evolutionist.
 Wait, one of the visitors is tall and dark and has a sculpted jaw.

-“Quesasomethings” came out last in the winter 2015 issue of r.kv.r.y.
+“Quesasomethings” came out in r.kv.r.y.
 Quarterly.
 If you’ve ever been to a snobby party and felt out of it, this one’s for you.

 I’d love to here from you, either here or on my blog Wildstory